michelled/weavly.org/src/index.md

 headerBg: green-85
 title: Weavly
 subtitle: Weavly is a tool designed for everyone to learn about coding.
-Explore activities and discover new ways to turn your ideas into reality.
-Share your ideas and creations with others.
+Explore activities and discover new ways to turn your ideas into reality and share your creations with others.
 headerCallToActionLink: https://create.weavly.org
 aboutSection:
   title: What’s Accessible Coding?